2mol/site/content/posts/replit-haskell.md

 Repl.it great, not least because it started providing a [Haskell environment](https://repl.it/site/blog/haskell) two years ago.

-> *Sidenote*: I was skeptical of online programming environments at first, since they seemed toy-like.
+> sidenote: I was skeptical of online programming environments at first, since they seemed toy-like.
 However, a) young kids are building really impressive things in them and b) I intinctively started reaching for one myself for quick demos and experiments.
 Beginners can still install stack or cabal afterwards, no rush.
 >
-> *Side-sidenote*: repl.it has this feature where multiple people can join the same editor and all edit at the same time, which is insanely cool.
+> side-sidenote: repl.it has this feature where multiple people can join the same editor and all edit at the same time, which is insanely cool.
 Get some friends and click the "multiplayer" button.

 ## The libraries nobody told you about